Nejuf/magnacarta-installguide/InstallGuideForMagnaCartaThePhantomOfAvalanche.md

 You're almost there!
 All that's left is to install the game patch and translation files.

 **Important:** Prior to running the patch, make a backup of the "Drv" folder inside the game installation files (i.e. C:\Program Files (x86)\SOFTMAX\MagnaCarta\Drv).
-Some users have reported missing graphics/textures if your computer is using the Direct 3D driver, and restoring this backup after applying the patch can fix it.
+Some users on newer PCs have reported missing graphics/textures if your computer is using the Direct 3D driver, and restoring this backup after applying the patch can fix it.
+If you forget to backup the Drv files, you can reinstall the game or download them from here: [https://github.com/Nejuf/magnacarta/tree/master/Drv_unpatched](https://github.com/Nejuf/magnacarta/tree/master/Drv_unpatched)

 In the "Patch" folder run the "MCV104a.exe" file.